Joseph Jules Zerey

-Career
+Joseph Jules Zerey (چوزيف جول زيرى; 9 June 1941 – 8 July 2026) was an Egyptian-born Melkite Greek Catholic hierarch who served as a protosyncellus of Egypt, Sudan and South Sudan (2001–2008) and Jerusalem (2008–2018) with the title of a titular archbishop of Damiata (2001–2026).

+Biography

-Zerey was ordained a priest on 5 May 1967 and started Working at the Patriarchal College School in Cairo in 1967.
-In 1972 he was appointed as director of the Patriarchal College School in Heliopolis.
+Zerey was ordained a priest on 5 May 1967 and started to serve at the Patriarchal College School in Cairo in 1967.
+In 1972 he was appointed director of the Patriarchal College School in Heliopolis.
 He was a patron of the Church of St. Joseph in Al Zaytoon-Cairo from 1985 to 2001, and president of the second-degree spiritual Court.

-On 22 June 2001 he was appointed titular Archbishop of Damietta and Auxiliary Bishop of Antioch.
+On 22 June 2001, he was appointed titular Archbishop of Damietta and Auxiliary Bishop of Antioch.
 He was consecrated bishop on 9 November 2001 by Patriarch Gregory III Laham, assisted by co-consecrators Archbishops Elias Zoghby and Paul Antaki.
-On 22 June 2001 Zerey was appointed Patriarchal Vicar of Alexandria and Synkellos for the Melkite Church in Egypt and Sudan.
+On 22 June 2001 Zerey was appointed Patriarchal Vicar of Alexandria and protosyncellus for the Melkite Church in Egypt and Sudan.

-On 4 June 2008 Zerey was appointed Vicar Apostolic of Jerusalem.
+On 4 June 2008, Zerey was appointed Vicar Apostolic of Jerusalem.
 During 2010 Zerey was a participant in the Synod of Bishops for the Middle East in Rome.
 At the synod he published an intervention discussing the need to re-evangelize Christians living in the Holy Land and announcing the creation of a new international center for family spirituality in Nazareth.

-On February 9, 2018, Zerey was replaced as Patriarchal Vicar of Jerusalem by the Melkite Synod, due to his age.
+On 9 February 2018, Zerey was replaced as protosyncellus of Jerusalem by the Melkite Synod, due to his age.
 He was succeeded by Archbishop Yasser Ayyash.

+Zarey died in Jerusalem on 8 July 2026, at the age of 85.